GennadiyZakharov/nextflow-crash-course/docs/groovy-basics.md

 result = (string!=null && string.length()>0) ?
 'Non-empty' : 'Empty'
 ```

-The "Elvis operator" is a shortening of the ternary operator.
+The "Elvis operator" is the shortening of the ternary operator.
 It is useful to check for null or empty value.

 ```groovy